mohamudabdikarin/school-system/DEPLOYMENT.md

 ## Step 5: Update Frontend API URL

-1. Update the `.env.production` file in the frontend with your actual Railway backend URL
+1. Update the `.env.production` file in the frontend with your actual Render backend URL
 2. Redeploy the frontend on Vercel

 ## Database Migration